Batting helmet: Recent developments (2000–present)

 In 2008, it was made mandatory for on-field MLB coaches to wear helmets.
 Bo Porter, former coach for the Atlanta Braves, is photographed with an on-field helmet in 2015.

 After the 2007 season, Major League Baseball made it mandatory for coaches to wear helmets beginning with the 2008 season, although some coaches, such as the Los Angeles Dodgers' Larry Bowa, have disagreed with the decision.

 In 2009, Major League Baseball decided to take action and protect players from the increasing number of concussions and head injuries.
 Rawlings came out with the S100 baseball helmet, named for its impact capabilities.
 It was able to withstand the impact of a baseball traveling at 100 mph from 2 ft away.
 The other baseball helmets used are only required to withstand a 70 mph impact from 2 ft away.
 The first Major League Player to wear this helmet during a game was Canadian-born Ryan Dempster, a pitcher with the Chicago Cubs.
 The new helmet did not catch on because the players said it made them look like bobbleheads.
 Some players, including Mets third baseman David Wright, did decide to use the helmet while batting.

 In 2013, per the new MLB-MLBPA Collective Bargaining Agreement, MLB players were required to wear the new Rawlings S100 Pro Comp.

+Throughout his career from 2000 to 2013, Juan Pierre wore a cap underneath his helmet while batting and baserunning.
+He is often recognized as the last player to do so, as it went out of style when the league added earflaps to helmets.

 In 2018, several Major League Baseball players including Mike Trout and Bryce Harper began wearing the C-flap, an attachment to the earflap covering the jaw, invented by Markwort.
 The C-flap has caught on quickly throughout Major League Baseball and now batting helmet manufacturers such as Rawlings and Easton have begun producing helmets with a built-in earflap extension emulating the C-flap.

 On May 28, 2018, Philadelphia Phillies slugger Rhys Hoskins fractured his jaw when he fouled a ball off his own face against the Los Angeles Dodgers.
 Hoskins, 25, was given a choice: miss four to six weeks or return after 10 days on the disabled list with a C-Flap on both sides for complete armament.
 Hoskins opted to return early with the double-C-Flap look, and just 12 days later, Hoskins made his return from the disabled list.

 Currently, all leagues up to and including Minor League Baseball require the use of a double earflap batting helmet, with certain state amateur leagues being one exception (e.g., South Dakota Amateur Baseball Association).
 In Major League Baseball, however, only one earflap is required (for the ear closest to the pitcher).